v1becheck/react-blogily/README.md

-# Small Atomic blog filled with data from @faker npm package
+# Small Atomic Blog

+Filled with data from @faker npm package

 ## Table of contents